What to Wear Hiking in Alaska in Summer

 When it comes to choosing which pants to wear on the trail, I always make sure they pass the squat test first.
 I want to know that they’re comfortable to wear all day long and I can pull all kinds of cool maneuvers in them while I’m out on the trail.

-If you plan on encountering a lot of bushes or stone, I would opt for buying hiking pants instead of tights.
 The Arc’teryx Sabria Pants have excellent stretch and durability, which will be perfect for your Alaska adventures.

 Arc'teryx Sabria Pants What to Wear Hiking in Alaska